Even if your ukelele is of high quality, like all instruments, you need to care for it.

 4. Don’t Go too Harsh With The Pick

-Personally, I don’t like using picks at all, yet, if you do, make sure you don’t go ahead and scratch your instrument all over.
+Personally, I wouldn’t say I like using picks at all, yet, if you do, make sure you don’t go ahead and scratch your instrument all over.

 What you want to do is, learn how to strum without letting the pick touch the body of your ukulele.